sparky26/eda-feature-engineer-automation/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 ## Robust Universal EDA + Feature Engineering Assistant
 A Streamlit-based tool for robust exploratory data analysis (EDA) of any CSV dataset, with AI-powered recommendations for feature engineering and modeling guidance.
+It also implements the features automatically to the dataset ready for download and analysis.

 ## Features
 * Automatic preprocessing of mixed-type columns (numeric, categorical, datetime, nested objects).